 - Grande Anse is mostly known for its Ti Sable beach restaurant.
-Visit this beach to lounge in comfy chairs and enjoy some cocktails, and at the sunset you can enjoy nice dinner in fashionable restaurant.
+Visit this beach to lounge in comfy chairs and enjoy some cocktails, and at the sunset, you can enjoy a nice dinner in a fashionable restaurant.

-- Anse Grand Macabou is classic wild beach at the Atlantic coast.
+- Anse Grand Macabou is a classic wild beach on the Atlantic coast.
 It offers you white sand and a shade from surrounding coconut trees.
 Can you imagine anything better?

 - Petite Anse is a small, quiet beach on the road toward Le Diamant.
 This beach is quiet and peaceful even on weekends.

 - Anse Tartane is the biggest beach in Martinique.
 It’s a beautiful natural attraction, which you'll find on the North East coast of Martinique.

 - Anse Dufour is on the South West coast of the island.
 There is also a restaurant right on the water, so if you don't want to leave Anse Dufour at all, it's worth a try.

 Hire a car and explore this volcanic island

 The roads in Martinique are generally well-maintained.
 Traffic laws and the road signs are the same as in France.
 Renters should be at least 25 years old.
 Traffic moves on the right side of the road, seat belts are required, and children under 12 must ride in the back seat of a car.
 Children under six must be seated in the proper child seat.